 in a weekly report to me at each meeting detailing your progress.
 This

 Here is an example of a good report so you can see what

 I'm expecting.
 And here is one that is not so good.
 You

 can use this MS Word template to make your reports if you want, but

 it's not mandatory that you use it.
 Please email me your report by 5pm the day before we

 meet in person.
-10% off for late/missing reports.
+1% off your total grade for each late/missing report.

 - your goals from the previous week that you wanted to meet

 - justifications for why you did what you did, including any changes made to the